havocp/xsbt-wiki/Getting-Started/Getting-Started-Full-Def.md

 you a way to share code among expressions.
 When you need to share code, you need a `.scala` file so you can set common variables or define methods.

-You could think of it this way: there's one build definition, which is a nested project inside your main project. `.sbt` ("basic") and `.scala` ("full") files are compiled together to create that single definition.
+There's one build definition, which is a nested project inside your main project.  `.sbt` and `.scala` files are compiled together to create that single definition.

 `.scala` files are also required to define multiple projects in a single build.
 More on that is coming up in